Peking to Paris 2016

-After competing in the 2013 outing, Rod Wade will once again take on the world’s greatest motoring challenge – The Peking to Paris 2016
+After competing in the 2013 outing, Rod Wade once again took on the world’s greatest driving adventure – The Peking to Paris Motor Challenge in 2016.

 The first ever Peking to Paris event took place in 1907.
 It came about as a challenge in the Paris newspaper Le Matin on 31 January 1907, reading:

 “What needs to be proved today is that as long as a man has a car, he can do anything and go anywhere.
 Is there anyone who will undertake to travel this summer from Peking to Paris by automobile?”

 The race, as it was called, began from the French embassy in Peking on 10 June 1907.
 There were originally forty entrants, but only five actually started from Peking.